kamushin/github.io/content/tool/webpack_and_browser-sync.md

 Title: Use webpack together with browser-sync
 Tags: front-end
-Summary: Webpack is a module bundler.Browsersync makes your browser testing workflow faster by synchronising URLs, interactions and code changes across multiple devices.
+Summary: Webpack is a module bundler.
+Browsersync makes your browser testing workflow faster by synchronising URLs, interactions and code changes across multiple devices.

 Here are some tips about using `webpack` and `Browsersync` to improve working speed.

+### Browsersync
+Browsersync makes your browser testing workflow faster by synchronising URLs, interactions and code changes across multiple devices.

-#### Browsersync Proxy
+### Proxy

     browser-sync start --proxy localhost:8888 --port 4000 --files index.html --files src/*